kamiltkacz/Maravilista--JS/README.md

 To-Do list done with HTML, CSS, JavaScript and JQuery.

-Hi Everyone, This is my project I worked on while doing a Front-End Development course in JavaScipt in Brasilia, Brazil.
+Hi Everyone, This is my project I worked on while doing a Front-End Development course in JavaScript in Brasilia, Brazil.
 Feel free to give your feedback.
 Thanks!